-The original master closet was very small and lacked storage.
+The original primary closet was very small and lacked storage.

-After careful consideration, we shifted some walls and reconfigured the master space to create this large walk-in closet off the new Master Bathroom.
+After careful consideration, we shifted some walls and reconfigured the master space to create this large walk-in closet off the new Primary Bathroom.

 The main hallway was dark.
 The wood doors and trim were dated and the carpet was worn.